andrakis/Elispidae/README.md

 Notable Milestones
 ------------------

+* Reduction capability: lambdas now reduce too.

 * Reduction capability: `if` and `lambda` now save an `eval` call, resulting in faster execution for tail recursive code.
-This is not yet perfect.
+This may still be improved.

 * Can now run sample files via command line argument.